 Hyaluronic acid injections are mostly used to treat osteoarthritis but have been used to treat knees affected by rheumatoid arthritis as well.
 The benefits appear to last for about five to six months.
 Different versions of this kind of treatment exist and some require multiple injections over several weeks.
 Treatment can be repeated after a six-month waiting period.

 Beyond just providing extra cushion and lubrication, the injection may also work by:

 - Anti-inflammatory mechanisms

 The different types of hyaluronic acid injections are:

 - Cross-linked hyaluronate (Gel-One)

 This is another injectable treatment for some knee conditions.
 The procedure begins by taking blood from a vein in your arm.
-Your blood is then processed to remove nearly everything but platelets and plasma (the liquid, non-cellular part of blood).
-The end result is platelet-rich plasma or PRP which then gets injected into your knee.
+Your blood is then processed to remove nearly everything but platelets and plasma (the liquid, noncellular part of blood).
+The end result is platelet-rich plasma (PRP), which then gets injected into your knee.

 PRP has been used mostly for chronic tendon injuries and may be helpful for acute ligament and muscle injuries as well.
 For these reasons, PRP gets a lot of press since some high-profile athletes claim to have healed quickly after PRP injection.
-For example, Tiger Woods received PRP to help him recover from an ACL tear in his knee.
+For example, Tiger Woods received PRP to help him recover from an anterior cruciate ligament (ACL) tear in his knee.

 For osteoarthritis, the benefits of PRP are still under investigation.
-However, some studies have shown PRP offers up to a 6-month benefit and better outcomes compared to hyaluronic acid injections.
+However, some studies have shown PRP offers up to a six-month benefit and better outcomes compared to hyaluronic acid injections.